MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/Set-SmbServerConfiguration.md

 ### -RejectUnencryptedAccess

-Indicates whether a client that doesn't support encryption is denied access if it attempts to connect to an encrypted share.
+Indicates whether the client that doesn't support encryption is denied access if it attempts to connect to an encrypted share.

 ```yaml